Learn about private equity

 Data as of 30 June 2021 shows that U.S.-focused PE Funds represent the majority of global PE AUM (57%), followed by Asia, Europe and the remaining Rest of World ("RoW") (Fig. 2).
 In terms of strategy, Buyout represents the majority of global PE AUM (40%) (Fig. 3).

 Fig. 3: Strategy Breakdown of PE AUM

 Strong Fundraising Environment

 Beginning in 2013, the PE industry has experienced annual net cash distributions which have supported a strong fundraising environment as investors seek to redeploy capital inflows into new fund commitments.
 Fundraising activity has grown steadily with the annual aggregate capital raised reaching a new peak in 2021.
 2021 recorded aggregate capital raised of approximately US$1.0 trillion across over 2,640 funds.

 Increase in PE Deal Activity

 In the meantime, PE fund managers have found this environment attractive to monetise their mature investments.
-Per Figure 8, 2019 recorded positive Buyout exit momentum with aggregate exit value up approximately 10.1% year-on-year to approximately US$451 billion.
-During the first 6 months of 2020, aggregate Buyout exit value stood at around US$112 billion.
-The majority of Buyout exit value in 2019 was achieved by selling the portfolio companies in trade sales to other market participants and competitors (54%), while the balance was split mainly between sales to other PE Funds (23%), public listings through IPOs (19%), and recapitalisations, restructurings, or sales to management (4%).
+Per Figure 5, 2021 recorded positive Buyout exit momentum with aggregate exit value up approximately 47% year-on-year to approximately US$868 billion.
+The majority of Buyout exit value in 2021 was achieved by selling the portfolio companies in trade sales to other market participants and competitors (38%) and to other PE Funds (32%), while the balance was split mainly between mergers (13%), public listings through IPOs (13%), and recapitalisations, restructurings, or sales to management (4%).